Zinjpq/Automatic-door/README.md

 1. Install dependencies:
     ```bash
-    npm install
+    pip install -r requirements.txt
     ```

-2. Start the web server:
+2. Run the Tkinter application:
     ```bash
-    npm run dev
+    python app.py
     ```

 3. Connect the ESP32-CAM to the system and ensure it's broadcasting video and capturing images for license plate recognition.

-4. Access the web interface at `http://localhost:3000` to monitor and control the door.
+4. Use the GUI to monitor and control the door.

 ### Example Commands